2Wanderer/docker-templates/bitwarden selfhosting/README.md

-# all-in-one docker template for running vaultwarden in docker
+# All-in-one docker template for running Vaultwarden in Docker

 This template contains:
 - Nginx proxymanager with letsencrypt plugin.